 f.
 If the Tribe or a Tribal entity is a member with a majority interest in an LLC formed under this Ordinance, the LLC may possess the privileges and immunities of the Tribe, including sovereign immunity from suit, to the extent allowed by federal law, this Ordinance or by its Operating Agreement approved by Tribal Council.

 g.
-In no event shall any manager, who is not a member of an LLC in which the Tribe is a Member, bind the Tribe in any manner; provided that the Tribe’s interest as a member may be bound by manager or member actions as stated in this Ordinance and the Operating Agreement of the LLC.
+In no event shall any manager, who is not a member of an LLC in which the Tribe is a Member, bind the Tribe in any manner; provided that the Tribe’s interest as a member may be bound only by manager or member actions consistent with this Ordinance and the Operating Agreement of the LLC.

 h.
 Nothing contained in this Ordinance shall be construed as creating any liability or waiving of sovereign immunity of the Tribe in any manner; provided that the assets of the LLC in which the Tribe holds an interest may be subject to liabilities and claims unless otherwise provided herein.
 In no event shall any action taken by the Tribe as a member concerning the exercise of any right or privilege or discharge of any duty with respect to an interest in an LLC be construed as a waiver of immunity or creation of a liability on the part of the Tribe separate and apart from its interests as a member of the LLC.